• Skip to primary navigation

 Yes - well, mostly!
 None of the ingredients in Gatorade's drinks have gluten, so all their drinks are great for those with gluten intolerance or celiac disease.
 In addition, according to Gatorade, their Gatorade Mix packets, G2 products, Protein shakes, and Prime Energy Chews do not contain traces of gluten or gluten-containing ingredients.

-Gatorade products are not labeled gluten-free, which means they are not tested for being gluten-free.
+Gatorade products are not labeled gluten-free, meaning they are not tested for gluten-free.
 However, they have been found by many gluten-free foundations to be safe.
-Those tested have been found to have far less than 20ppm of gluten in them.
-Especially their flavored hydration drinks.
+Those tested have been found to have far less than 20ppm of gluten in them—especially their flavored hydration drinks.
 Even though there are artificial flavors, they do not contain gluten and are safe for a gluten-free diet.

 What Gatorade Products Are Gluten Free?